 Greeting

 The employee should then include salutations after writing down the company’s details.
-Including greeting will indicate the employee’s politeness and show their respect for the employer even though they are resigning from their place of work.
+Including greetings will indicate the employee’s politeness and show their respect for the employer even though they are resigning from their place of work.

 “Dear Mr. (Employer’s Name)”